batcholi/Archean_wiki/src/components/fluids/FluidValve.md

 The fluid valve is a component that allows control of the flow of fluid passing through it.

 # Usage
-By default, the valve is close and allows the fluid to pass through.
-To control the fluid flow, send a data signal between `0 (Close)` and `1 (Open)`.
+By default, the valve is closed and blocks the fluid from passing through.
+To control the fluid flow, send a data signal between `0 (Closed)` and `1 (Open)`.